ultimatepp/ultimatepp/README.md

 ### Books

 If you are looking for books about the U++ framework, here is a list of books we recommend:
 - [**Getting started with the U++ Framework**](https://www.amazon.com/dp/B0CQHX84VZ/) - the book written by Frederik Dumarey and reviewed by the main authors of U++.
 It is an excellent starting point for anyone new to the framework.
-Also, if you are an experienced U++ developer, you will find much valuable content, including a deep dive into Skylark and Turtle.
+Also, if you are an experienced U++ developer, you will find much valuable content, including a deep dive into Skylark (web framework) and Turtle (HTML, JS client).

 ## Extensibility